-The PastMap resource has been utilised to ascertain the designated and undesignated culturally significant assets within proximity to the scheme extents (see Tables 1 and 2 below).
-Designated assets within proximity have been determined using a buffer of 300m whilst undesignated assets within proximity have been determined using a buffer of 100m.
-Where a designation is duplicated, only the highest level of classification will be listed below.
+The Scotland's Environment Mapping resource has been utilised to ascertain the designated and undesignated culturally significant assets within proximity to the scheme extents (see Tables 1 and 2 below).
+Designated assets have been determined using a buffer of 300m, whilst undesignated assets have been determined using a buffer of 100m.
+Where a designation is duplicated, only the highest level of classification has been listed below.